AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

     CREATE DATABASE intro_to_sql;
     ```

+    This will create a new schema named "intro_to_sql".

     !!!Note inline end "Execute Buttons ![Execute Icons](images/execute_icon.png)"
         **Execute button** ![Execute Icons](images/execute_all.png) is used to execute all the commands in the sql file.